igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 As with RTT measurement, the observer must identify spin periods in the packet flow and assign delay samples to spin periods.
 If a spin period is missing a delay sample, the measurement needs to be restarted from the subsequent delay sample.
+So a measurement, to be valid, must take into account delay samples belonging to adjacent periods, for the upstream component, or to the same period for the downstream component.

 Note that upstream and downstream sections of paths between the endpoints and the observer, i.e. observer-to-client vs client-to-observer and observer-to-server vs server-to-observer, may have different delay characteristics due to the difference in network congestion and other factors.

 ~~~~
            =======================>